Visconti of Milan: Giovanni Maria and Filippo Maria (1402–1447)

-The unexpected death of Gian Galeazzo put the Visconti court in serious difficulty.
+The unexpected death of Gian Galeazzo caused severe difficulty for the Visconti court.
 The news of his end was initially kept secret, and the funeral was delayed until 20 October 1402.
-The two sons, being only 12 and 10 years old, remained under the care of their mother, Caterina, who acted as Regent according to Gian Galeazzo's last will.
-A Council of Regency supporting Caterina was set up but contrasts soon emerged inside it.
-Moreover, some members of Visconti collateral branches and two of Bernabò's illegitimate sons opposed Caterina's regency, using circumstances to gain power.
-In 1404 Giovanni Maria became the new Duke of Milan.
+The two sons, only 12 and 10 years old, remained under the care of their mother, Caterina, who acted as Regent according to Gian Galeazzo's last will.
+A Council of Regency supporting Caterina was set up, but contrasts soon emerged inside it.
+Moreover, some members of Visconti's collateral branches and two of Bernabò's illegitimate sons opposed Caterina's regency, using circumstances to gain power.
+In 1404, Giovanni Maria became the new Duke of Milan.
 Ruling under the influence of his mother's opposers, he induced her to leave Milan for Monza.
 There, on 17 October 1404, she died in unclear circumstances.

 During the rule of Giovanni Maria, the political crisis deteriorated.
 Facino Cane, one of Gian Galeazzo's generals, obtained the title of Count of Biandrate and gained considerable authority in the Visconti territories.
 Other local forces emerged, leading to the fragmentation of territorial unity.
 Nearby powers conquered peripheral regions.
 This situation ended in 1412 when Facino Cane died, and a conspiracy against Giovanni Maria led to his assassination.
 In the same year, his brother Filippo Maria married the widow of Facino Cane, the 42-year-old Beatrice of Tenda, taking advantage of a testamentary disposition in favor of any Visconti that would have married her.
 The marriage ended with the accusation of adultery against Beatrice, her incarceration, and the sentence to death carried out in the Binasco castle in 1418.

-In 1428 Filippo Maria married Mary of Savoy, but they had no sons.
-In 1425 his mistress Agnese Del Maino gave birth to an illegitimate daughter, Bianca Maria.
+In 1428, Filippo Maria married Mary of Savoy, but they had no sons.
+In 1425, his mistress Agnese Del Maino gave birth to an illegitimate daughter, Bianca Maria.
 Considered by his father his only heir, she grew up with her mother in the Abbiategrasso and Cusago castles.
-In 1432 Bianca Maria was betrothed to Francesco Sforza, a condottiero of Filippo Maria.
+In 1432, Bianca Maria was betrothed to Francesco Sforza, a condottiero of Filippo Maria.
 In 1441 she married him, granting him the succession to the Duchy of Milan.
 A sign of their marriage is visible today in the twin churches of Santa Maria Incoronata in Milan.